refractionPOINT/lce_doc/lcc_quick_start.md

 one is the best depends on your organization.
 Modules include Syslog, SFTP and Amazon S3 Buckets, which covers the most common use cases.

 A good, safe recommendation for output would be using SFTP.
-Here is a [suggested walkthrough](https://www.digitalocean.com/community/tutorials/how-to-enable-sftp-without-shell-access-on-ubuntu-16-04) to setup an SFTP server on a
-Ubuntu server.

 For a basic setup, creating a Ubuntu server with SFTP in a cloud provider such as Google Cloud or Digital Ocean, along with a Splunk Free version does a great job.

 Some more documentation on Output can be found [here](https://refractionpoint.github.io/lce_doc/outputs.html).
 More tutorials and apps for Splunk and ELK will become available shortly.

+For the purpose of this quick start, we recommend you use the [installation script](install_simple_splunk.sh) that will install a free Splunk instance on a Ubuntu LTS box and configure it to receive LimaCharlie data through SFTP.
+It's the quickest way of getting started.
+Simply create a Ubuntu LTS box somewhere (we use Digital Ocean) with abour 2 GB of RAM minimum then copy the [installation script](install_simple_splunk.sh) over, make it executable (`chmod +x ./install_simple_splunk.sh`) and execute is as `root`.
+Once installed (takes about 2 minutes) all the relevant configuration information you need for the LimaCharlie Output.

 ## Confirm Data
 Data should start flowing to your Output fairly quickly, depending on how much data your sensor is generating.